SumoLogic/sumologic-kubernetes-collection/deploy/docs/Non_Helm_Installation.md

 kubectl apply -f sumologic.yaml
 ```

-If you with to install the YAML in a different namespace, you can add the `--namespace` flag.
+If you wish to install the YAML in a different namespace, you can add the `--namespace` flag.
 The following will render the YAML and install in the `my-namespace` namespace.

 ```bash
 kubectl run tools \